rhiosutoyo/PRDECT-ID-Indonesian-Product-Reviews-Dataset/README.md

  - To the best of our knowledge, the [PRDECT-ID dataset](https://github.com/rhiosutoyo/PRDECT-ID-Indonesian-Product-Reviews-Dataset/blob/main/Dataset/PRDECT-ID%20Dataset.csv) is the first Indonesian product reviews dataset annotated with emotions.
  - The PRDECT-ID dataset contains 5400 product reviews, spread over 29 different product categories and ready to use for an emotions classification task.
  - The annotation process follows emotions annotation criteria created by an expert in clinical psychology.
- - The PRDECT-ID dataset offers additional attributes from the product reviews for other text classification tasks.
-For instance, sentiment classification by using the “Sentiment” data.
+ - The PRDECT-ID dataset offers additional attributes from the product reviews for other text classification tasks, such as sentiment classification using the “Sentiment” data.

 ## Data Annotation

  - Each product review is annotated with a single emotion with [Shaver’s emotions model](https://onlinelibrary.wiley.com/doi/abs/10.1111/1467-839X.00086).
- - The annotator label each product review based on the content of the review from the customers.
+ - The annotator labels each product review based on the customers' review content.
  - The annotation process follows the emotions annotation criteria created by lecturers and experts in clinical psychology.

 ## List of Attribute
 Although this work focuses on product reviews, other details related to the product review are captured, such as Price, Number Sold, and Total Review.
-The list of attribute is shown in Table below.
+The list of attributes is shown in the Table below.

 |Attribute| Description |
 |--|--|